collective-soundworks/soundworks/README.md

 ###### Attributes

 - `data:Object = {}`
   The `data` attribute can be used by any module to store any useful information that any module might need at some point, or that might need to be sent to the clients.
 When a module writes into the `data` attribute, the convention is to create a property with the name of the module.
-For instance, if the `sync` module keeps track of the time offset between this client's clock and the sync clock, it would store the information in `this.data.sync.timeOffset`.
+For instance, if the `sync` module keeps track of the time offset between this client’s clock and the sync clock, it would store the information in `this.data.sync.timeOffset`.
 Similarly, if the `performance` module needs some kind of flag for each client, it would store this information in `this.data.performance.flag`.
 - `index:Number`
   The `index` attribute stores the index of the client as set by the `ServerCheckin` module.
 See the [`ServerCheckin` module](#servercheckin) for more information.
 - `namespace:String`